Loin pain haematuria syndrome

 There are no recorded cases in which the loin pain haematuria syndrome lasted for life.
 In most cases, the pain gradually starts to ease off without any medical or surgical therapy, and eventually disappears.
 The pain sometimes resolves in response to a change in social circumstances.
 This may take years in some cases, during which time life can be difficult.

 The Internet has increased the amount of information about loin-pain haematuria and there are now some discussion groups that some may find helpful.
 However some of the experiences and comments on these sites can be very extreme, so please treat with great caution.
-Here is one and here is another.
+Here is one.

 - 12 steps to pain management, by Dr Rob Higgins, on the NKF(UK) site, is useful.